irenekarijadi/CEEMDAN-EWT-LSTM/README.md

 * `1.
 Experiments for France Dataset.ipynb` - By running all the cells in this notebook, it will train and test the proposed method and other benchmark methods on the France dataset.
 * `2.
 Experiments for Turkey Dataset.ipynb` - By running all the cells in this notebook, it will train and test the proposed method and other benchmark methods on the Turkey dataset.
 * `3.
-Time Series Cross Validation for France Dataset.ipynb` - By running all the cells in this notebook, a time series cross-validation experiment of the France dataset will be conducted.
+Experiments for France Dataset-Time Series Cross Validation.ipynb` - By running all the cells in this notebook, a time series cross-validation experiment of the France dataset will be conducted.
 * `4.
-Time Series Cross Validation for Turkey Dataset.ipynb` - By running all the cells in this notebook, a time series cross-validation experiment of the Turkey dataset will be conducted.
+Experiments for Turkey Dataset-Time Series Cross Validation.ipynb` - By running all the cells in this notebook, a time series cross-validation experiment of the Turkey dataset will be conducted.
 * `5.
-Comparative Experiments EEMD_BO_LSTM.ipynb` - By running all the cells in this notebook,  a comparative experiment of the EEMD BO LSTM will be conducted.
+Comparative Experiments.ipynb` - By running all the cells in this notebook,  a comparative experiment will be conducted.
-* `6.
-Comparative Experiments EMD_ENN.ipynb`- By running all the cells in this notebook, a comparative experiment of the EMD ENN will be conducted.